 What is Get Seeded?

-Get Seeded is a monthly, student-led university program designed to help aspiring entrepreneurs execute on their business ideas.
-Get Seeded is built to accommodate any college student, no matter the background and experience of the applicant.
+Get Seeded is a monthly, student-led university program designed to help aspiring entrepreneurs execute their business ideas.
+Get Seeded is built to accommodate any college student, no matter their background or experience.
 We expect most of the value of Get Seeded to be in education and learning, with the grant money being an additional benefit.
 The application is designed to both draw out knowledge from the applicant and inspire the applicant to think deeply about their customer validation and business milestones.

 Get Seeded is NOT a business plan competition.
-We are focused solely on experimentation of business hypotheses.
-We do not judge whether or not the product or service is a “good idea,” but use a holistic approach to determine whether the applicant knows:
+We are focused solely on the experimentation of business hypotheses.
+We do not judge whether the product or service is a “good idea,” but use a holistic approach to determine whether the applicant knows:

-- Why their solution is the best one for the problem they’re solving, and
+- Why their solution is the best one for the problem they’re solving